Chandraprabhasahu/Operation-Analytics-and-Investigating-Metric-Spike/README.md

 ## Case Study 1: Job Data Analysis

 You will be working with a table named job_data with the following columns:

-job_id: Unique identifier of jobs/nactor_id: Unique identifier of actor
+job_id: Unique identifier of jobs
 actor_id: Unique identifier of actor
 event: The type of event (decision/skip/transfer)
 language: The Language of the content
 time_spent: Time spent to review the job in seconds